Shippable/docs/sources/provision/tutorial/provision-aws-vpc-ansible.md

 ######iii. params resource named `aws_vpc_info`

 We store information like **vpc_id** and **subnet_id**, which are created during the execution of your playbook, in a `params` resource.
 Downstream jobs can access this information programmatically if required.
-For example, a separate jobs that provisions machines will need to know the VPC and Subnet IDs.
+For example, a separate job that provisions machines will need to know the VPC and Subnet IDs.

 Detailed info about `params` resource is [here](/platform/workflow/resource/params).